amethyst/specs/book/src/12_tracked.md

 to components in Specs `World`, and we only want to propagate actual changes, not do a full sync every frame.

 This is where `FlaggedStorage` comes into play.
-By wrapping a components actual storage in a `FlaggedStorage`, we can subscribe to modification events, and easily populate bitsets with only the entities that have actually changed.
+By wrapping a component's actual storage in a `FlaggedStorage`, we can subscribe to modification events, and easily populate bitsets with only the entities that have actually changed.

-Lets look at some code:
+Let's look at some code:

 ```rust,ignore
 pub struct Data {